Searching for comets on the World Wide Web: The orbit of 17P/Holmes from the behavior of photographers: Discussion

 \section{Discussion}

-We have shown that if a Solar System body has been \emph{named} and hundreds of astrophotographers around the world have deliberately \emph{photographed it}, we can recover its dynamical properties by a Web search operation (followed by an obscene amount of computation).
+We have shown that if a Solar System body has been \emph{named} and hundreds of astrophotographers around the world have deliberately \emph{photographed it}, we can recover its dynamical properties by a Web search operation followed by a large amount of computation.
 All the inference is done on image positions; we never look at the content of the images at all.
 This effectively makes the model a model of astrophotographers, because the image pointings are a record of where human observers pointed their telescopes and cameras.
-The six dynamical parameters are parameters of the comet to be sure, but the three hyperparameters are not.
-The probability $\pgood$ relates to the purity of image search on the Web (for this relatively Web-unique search term), the probability $\pexif$ relates to the reliability of astrophotographers' Web-published image meta-data, and the fraction $\eta$ relates to how astrophotographers frame their images.
-We find $\pexif \sim 0.7$ and $\eta \sim e^{-1}$.
-We expect that these hyperparameters will vary for different Web search engines, query phrases, and comets: Comets with distinctive names are likely to be better indexed by search engines, faint comets are likely to be photographed by different populations of observers, and comets with long tails are likely to be framed differently in photographs.
-We like to say that we (re-)discovered the Comet; we didn't really, since we initialized the MCMC at the JPL ephemeris.
-However, the results do show that there is sufficient information in the imaging to have performed a re-discovery with a good orbital parameter-space search algorithm.
+The six dynamical parameters are parameters of the comet to be sure, but the three hyperparameters are affected by human behavior as well as by properties of the comet.
+The probability $\pgood$ relates to the purity of image search on the Web, the probability $\pexif$ relates to the reliability of astrophotographers' Web-published image meta-data, and the fraction $\eta$ relates to how astrophotographers frame their images.
+We find hyperparameter $\pgood \sim 0.9$, which indicates that a large majority of the images returned by the Web search and recognized by \An\ do indeed contain Comet Holmes.
+We find $\pexif \sim 0.7$, indicating that when images have timestamps in their headers, they are often correct.
+We find $\eta \sim 0.36$, indicating that astrophotographers tend to place Comet Holmes in the middle third of the image area.